yuri-evangelista/CodedMasks/README.md

 * `rmatrix` (`numpy.ndarray`): The R-matrix array.
 * `bulk` (`numpy.ndarray`): The bulk array.
 * `props` (`dict`): A dictionary containing properties to be written into the FITS headers, such as 'ELXN', 'ELYDIM', 'ELXDIM', 'MXDIM', 'MYDIM'.
+* `props0` (`dict`): A dictionary containing properties to be written into the FITS primary header, such as 'AREA', 'MDDIST', 'NANODES'.

 ### <a id='fits_mask_to_dxf'></a> `fits_mask_to_dxf(fitsin, dxfout)`